carlos-gg/digitalgarden/content/AI/NLP.md

 	- Checking for impure characters
 - http://thinknook.com/10-ways-to-improve-your-classification-algorithm-performance-2013-01-21/

-### Feature extraction (engineering)
+### Feature engineering
 - https://www.geeksforgeeks.org/feature-extraction-techniques-nlp/
 - https://www.analyticsvidhya.com/blog/2017/01/ultimate-guide-to-understand-implement-natural-language-processing-codes-in-python/

-#### Bag of words (BOW)
+#### Bag of words
 - A commonly used model in methods of Text Classification.
 As part of the BOW model, a piece of text (sentence or a document) is represented as a bag or multiset of words, disregarding grammar and even word order and the frequency or occurrence of each word is used as a feature for training a classifier.
 - BoW is different from Word2vec, which we’ll cover next.
 The main difference is that Word2vec produces one vector per word, whereas BoW produces one number (a wordcount).
 Word2vec is great for digging into documents and identifying content and subsets of content.
 Its vectors represent each word’s context, the ngrams of which it is a part.
 BoW is good for classifying documents as a whole.

-#### tf–idf (Term Frequency-Inverse Document Frequency)
+#### tf–idf
 - [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)
+- Term Frequency-Inverse Document Frequency
 - tf–idf, is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.
 -  The tf-idf value increases proportionally to the number of times a word appears in the document, but is often offset by the frequency of the word in the corpus, which helps to adjust for the fact that some words appear more frequently in general.
 - https://deeplearning4j.org/bagofwords-tf-idf
 - http://www.tfidf.com/
 - http://scikit-learn.org/stable/auto_examples/text/document_clustering.html#sphx-glr-auto-examples-text-document-clustering-py

-#### Word embedding
+#### Word embeddings
-Word embedding is the modern way of representing words as vectors.
+- Word embedding is the modern way of representing words as vectors.
 The aim of word embedding is to redefine the high dimensional word features into low dimensional feature vectors by preserving the contextual similarity in the corpus.
 They are widely used in deep learning models such as Convolutional Neural Networks and Recurrent Neural Networks.
 - #PAPER [Word2Vec: Distributed Representations of Words and Phrases and their Compositionality (Mikolov 2013)](https://arxiv.org/abs/1310.4546)
 	-  https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf
 	- Skip-gram model with negative sampling